 Optimize the text and design of your notifications to get people’s attention and get them to click through to your store.
 And make sure your notifications are always worth reading by offering special deals or early access to sales.

-Tip #19: Use Personalized Product Recommendations to Increase Sales of Your Store:
+Shopify Checklist #19: Use Personalized Product Recommendations to Increase Sales of Your Store:

 When you set up a Shopify store, it’s important to focus on making more sales and giving customers a better experience.
 One good strategy is to give personalized suggestions for products.